 Entry, Classes and Fees

 There will be 2 classes.
 All teams in all classes are encouraged to decorate themselves and their karts.
 A kart may be entered more than once in the same class or different classes, so long as the driver is different each time.
 E.g. a child may enter with a kart in the junior section and then an older sibling or a parent can enter with the same kart in another class.

 2. Junior Class.
-Drivers up to 13 years.
-Entry Fee £15, per driver with team
+Drivers from 8 to 13 years.
+Entry Fee £17, per driver with team

 To enter, just fill in and post back with full payment the Entry and Driver Consent form.
-It needs to reach us by Friday 5th May 2017 at the latest.
+It needs to reach us by Friday 4 May 2018, subject to demand.
 There are limited places available, so get in quick to avoid disappointment!
 We will announce on the website when we are getting close to being at capacity.
 Cheques can be made payable to “Wicksteed Charitable Trust”.

 Post your forms to Community Link Manager, Wicksteed Park, Barton Rd, Kettering, Northants, NN15 6NJ.

 The good news is building a soap box kart is very simple and allows you to get creative with your design.
 We have set out some regulations about what it can be built from and the size, so that everyone competes safely and on a fair basis.